mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 ### Second step is to build new vars

 The 'Get-Environment' function gets the selected environment.
-(Rememeber the rows from step 3?)
+(Remember the rows from step 3?)

 ```PowerShell
 $App.Rows.Add("Test","Lab1","Lab1","TestDB","$TestAppExe")